Marko Rog

-Marko Rog (/hr/; born 19 July 1995) is a Croatian professional footballer who plays as a central midfielder for Italian club Cagliari and the Croatia national team.
+Marko Rog (/hr/; born 19 July 1995) is a Croatian professional footballer who plays as a central midfielder for Lokomotiva and the Croatia national team.

 Club career

 Early career

 Rog started his senior football in 2013 with NK Varaždin, which was coming off being suspended in the 2011–12 season due to financial difficulties.
-The club, previously in the Prva HNL, were allowed back in at the 3.
+The club, previously in the Prva HNL, was allowed back in at the 3.
 HNL, where Rog was Varaždin's top goalscorer, scoring 17 times in 30 league matches, as his side finished 7th.

 He moved to Croatian First Football League side RNK Split in the summer 2014 for an undisclosed fee, though it did not help Varaždin, which folded in 2015 (no relation to the NK Varaždin (2012) club).
 On 28 July 2014, Rog made his professional debut for RNK Split playing against Istra 1961.
 His first and only season with Split was highly successful, scoring nine goals in 44 appearances.